Tools

 This tool reduced the time to make an object physical from minutes down to seconds.
 But the benefit of a tool like this can’t be measured only by how many seconds it saves in mechanical actions, the most important benefit of a tool like this is that it saves on brainpower.

 By removing the boring and repetitive tasks in someone’s workflow, they can spend their brainpower on what matters.
-When people have to worry less about technical details like which thing should be on what layer, and so on, it’s easier for them to achieve flow, enabling them to do more in less time.
+When people have to worry less about technical details like which layer an object should be on, it’s easier for them to achieve flow and get more done.

 Kravall Level Editor